BaiqingL/showdown-agent/README.md

 ## Customization

 You can modify the `ShowdownLLMPlayer` class in `ShowdownLLMPlayer.py` to adjust the bot's behavior or integrate different language models.
+The `use_local_llm` parameter allows switching between local and Azure-hosted models.

 ## Contributing